 Table of Contents

 What exactly is cartilage?
 Cartilage is a tough rubbery tissue that lines and cushions the surfaces of joints.
 Although most people think that every pain in the chest is linked to myocardial ischemia or infarction, this condition also causes localized chest pain that you can reproduce by pushing on the cartilage in the front of your ribcage.

 The pain may be more noticeable in sitting or reclining positions, and stress is known to aggravate it.
 The fact is that costochondritis is a relatively harmless condition and usually goes away without treatment.
 It is never accompanied by swelling.
-The inflammation can involve cartilage areas on both sides of the sternum, but usually, it is located on the one side only.
+The inflammation can involve cartilage areas on both sides of the sternum, but it is usually located on only one side.
 It is a very similar condition to a disease called Tietze's syndrome, with only one difference — Tietze's includes swelling.
 The discomfort of costochondritis often lasts a few days and then subsides.

 Incidence of Costochondritis